MyTooliT/ICOc/Documentation/Development.md

      If you follow the steps above you make sure that the **flash tests work** for both STU and STH, and there are **no unintentional consequences of (not) flashing the chip** before you run the other parts of the test suite.

+2. Execute the [extended manual tests](#development:section:extended-tests) and check that everything works as expected

-2. Create a new release [here](https://github.com/MyTooliT/ICOc/releases/new)
+3. Create a new release [here](https://github.com/MyTooliT/ICOc/releases/new)

    1. Open the [release notes](Releases) for the latest version
    2. Replace links with a permanent version: